BloomTech-Labs/betterreads-be/README.md

 To get the server running locally:

-🚫 adjust these scripts to match your project

 - Clone this repo
 - **npm install** to install all required dependencies
 - **npm server** to start the local server
 - **npm test** to start server using testing environment

-### Backend framework goes here

-🚫 Why did you choose this framework?

--    Point One
--    Point Two
--    Point Three
+### Seeding for tests

+1.   knex migrate:up --env=testing
+2.   knex seed:run --env=testing --specific=001_users.js

+repeat...until all seed files are run

+### Express

--    Point Four
+-    Simple routing
+-    Event driven features
+-    Uses Javascript, an omnipresent language in web development
+-    Large Community Support

 ## 2️⃣ Endpoints

-🚫This is a placeholder, replace the endpoints, access controll, and description to match your project
+🚫This is a placeholder, replace the endpoints, access control, and description to match your project

 #### User Authentication Routes